mohammadalihera/mohammadalihera/README.md

 # 💫 Mohammad Ali:
 I am a software enginner.
 I am currently working in app development and web development.
 Also work on backend and devOps related works.
-And very much patonate about problem solving
+And very much pationate about problem solving

 ## 🌐 Socials: